sww1235/Dream-Home-wizards-tower/README.md

 ## Floor -2

-Has datacenter and electrical distribution gear + storage
+Has datacenter and electrical distribution gear + storage.
+Workshop may extend to this floor.

 ## Floor -3